Very fast Bayesian Additive Regression Trees on GPU: Conclusions

 I devised a branchless version of the BART MCMC algorithm to run BART on GPU.
 This achieves a speedup sufficient to make BART competitive with \texttt{XGBoost}, the most popular tree-based method, making BART a concrete alternative for big datasets.
 The maximum speedup is reached only with $n\gtrsim\num{1000000}$, but this is the regime that matters anyway, as speed is less of a problem with less data.

 \paragraph{Mild limitations}

-Compared to \texttt{XGBoost}, the first evident limitation of my software package \texttt{bartz} is that it does not implement regression with binary outcomes.
+Compared to \texttt{XGBoost}, the first evident limitation of my software package \texttt{bartz} is that it does not implement regression with binary outcomes, which would be straightforward to add following the BART literature.
 The second one is that it runs on only one CPU core or GPU at once, while \texttt{XGBoost} allows to split data and processing across machines.
-This feature is straightforward to add, as JAX scales to large clusters, and the BART MCMC allows efficient sharding of the data \autocite{pratola2014}; I simply have not put in the work.
+This feature is straightforward to add as well, as JAX scales to large clusters, and the BART MCMC allows efficient sharding of the data \citep{pratola2014}; I simply have not put in the work.
 In general my software is not mature and so does not provide a truly viable competitor to \texttt{XGBoost} right away.

 \paragraph{Deeper limitations}